pun341/Nau/README.md

 # Nau
-The cimple config wrapper for APT
+The simple config wrapper for APT

 # Syntax